bentoml/BentoML/docs/source/tutorial.rst

 In this tutorial, we will focus on online model serving with BentoML, using a classification model trained with Scikit-Learn and the Iris dataset.
-By the end of this tutorial, we will have an HTTP endpoint for receiving inference requests and a docker container image for deployment.
+By the end of this tutorial, we will have an HTTP endpoint for handling inference requests and a docker container image for deployment.